Why do startups fail in India? This is one hot favourite question asked “very often” on Quora.

 Despite having a combo of “money-brain-market” at their disposal, the startups are failing.

 I agree Money is important.

 Running a startup without Money is like running a race on one leg.

 You will never finish the race.

-Why do most startups fail?
+Why do most startups fail in India?
 Is funding the only reason for failure or there is more to it than we can see.

 I have failed many startups ( I am going to be shameless in admitting my failures).

 Obviously, money was one of the prominent factors for failure but it was not the only reason which led to the closure of some of the startups.